raspberrypilearning/welcome-to-antarctica/en/step_5.md

 --- collapse ---

 ---
-title: Using the display property to change layouts
+title: Use the display property to change layouts
 ---

-One of the most important decisions when styling a webpage is how to layout the elements on the page.
+One of the most important decisions when styling a webpage is how to arrange the elements on the page.

-To change the way elements are arranged you can use the CSS `display` property.
+To change the way elements are arranged, you can use the CSS `display` property.

 There are a few options available for layouts:
-+ `inline` - the default, height and width are determined by the contents.
++ `inline` - the default, where height and width are determined by the contents
-+ `block` - the element will start on a new line and take up the whole width.
++ `block` - the element will start on a new line and take up the whole width
-+ `flex` - makes changing layout and alignment easier.
++ `flex` - makes changing layout and alignment easier
-+ `grid` - creates a table layout with rows and columns so elements can be precisely placed.
++ `grid` - creates a table layout with rows and columns so elements can be precisely placed

 --- /collapse ---